gottesmm/swift-evolution/proposals/0000-improved-homogeneous-tuple-language-support.md

 }
 ```

-If we want to define a subscript for our type, then we are forced to again use
+If we want to define a Collection conformance for our type, we must wrap our
-either a Swift source code generator or use unsafe code,
+tuple in a nominal type and are forced to again use either a Swift source code
+generator or use unsafe code,

 ```swift
 extension PointerCache {